JanssenProject/jans/docs/admin/vm-ops/managing-key-rotation.md

 # Managing Key Rotation

+"Key-rotation" is a standard procedure for all OpenID Connect deployment.
+"Key-rotation" means replacing existing signing key with newer cryptographic key.
+For Janssen server, that specific cryptographic key is `jans-auth-keys.pkcs12`.

 There are two possible ways to manage key rotation:
 - built-in key rotation
 - external key rotation